Horticulture & Landscaping

 What skills do you use in your job?

-As a grower your primary concern is always the health of the crop.
+As a grower, your primary concern is always the health of the crop.
 You’re always on the lookout for pests and diseases and constantly working to produce a better crop.
-You’re constantly asking yourself, how can I increase yield, and how can I reduce my cost, my staff inputs, my carbon footprint etc. As a grower and from what I learned during my training is that an eye for detail and continuous development leads to improved processes.
-Integrated Pest Management (IPM) is the perfect ideology for the grower, looking at everything, how can I make changes and improvements to help me further down the line.
-Training and personal development is crucial to spotting problems in a crop.
-Being able to spot pest damage or early signs of disease or deficiencies are critical and understanding how to combat and prevent them leads to healthier crops.
+You’re constantly asking yourself, how can I increase yield, and how can I reduce my cost, my staff inputs, and my carbon footprint.
+As a grower and from what I learned during my training is that, an eye for detail and continuous development lead to improved processes.
+Integrated Pest Management (IPM) is the perfect ideology for the grower, looking at everything, and how can I make changes and improvements to help me further down the line.
+Training and personal development are crucial to spotting problems in a crop.
+Being able to spot pest damage or early signs of disease or deficiencies is critical and understanding how to combat and prevent them leads to healthier crops.

 What’s the best thing about your job?